 If Twitter is one of the leading ways in which you receive your crypto news, this is the podcast for you.
 You’ll be able to listen to many of the people you interact with every day.

-Let’s Talk Bitcoin is the longest-running show on this list.
+Let’s Talk Bitcoin is the longest-running Bitcoin podcast on this list.
 It’s been around since 2013, racking up almost 400 episodes since.
 You can expect two or three new episodes per month.

-Andreas Antonopoulos co-hosts the show; he is one of the world’s foremost Bitcoin experts and was an early advocate of the technology.
+Andreas Antonopoulos co-hosts the show; he is one of the world’s foremost Bitcoin experts on Twitter and beyond, and was an early advocate of the technology.

 Originally called Epicenter Bitcoin, the show’s focus has since broadened.
 Today, it looks at all the start-up businesses and open source projects that are using blockchains and cryptocurrencies as part of their long-term goals.